humanfactors/2022-Rmarkdown-Workshop/docs/index.md

 It is absolutely essential you have the following:

 **Rstudio and R installed** on your local computer.
-If you need help doing this consult: [https://www.youtube.com/watch?v=TFGYlKvQEQ4]()
+If you need help doing this consult: [https://www.youtube.com/watch?v=TFGYlKvQEQ4]().
+Please try to have R version 4.0.0 (April, 2020) or later.
+This can be checked in R with the command `print(R.version$version.string)`

-**Course Materials Downloaded**: You will need to download the course materials from this site.
+**Course Materials Downloaded**: You will need to download the course materials from this site *during* the workshop.
 Download the zip file, extract, and open the `rmarkdown-workshop.Rproj` in Rstudio.
 The course materials can be downloaded below, or via [this URL](https://github.com/humanfactors/2022-Rmarkdown-Workshop/archive/refs/heads/master.zip).

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/humanfactors/2022-Rmarkdown-Workshop/archive/refs/heads/master.zip" data-color-scheme="no-preference: dark_dimmed; light: light; dark: dark;" data-icon="octicon-download" data-size="large" aria-label="Download ntkme/github-buttons on GitHub">Download Course Materials</a>